BurntSushi/globset/README.md

   automatically detecting UTF-16 is provided.
 Other text encodings must be specifically specified with the `-E/--encoding` flag.)
-* ripgrep supports searching files compressed in a common format (gzip, xz, lzma or bzip2 current) with the `-z/--search-zip` flag.
+* ripgrep supports searching files compressed in a common format (gzip, xz, lzma, bzip2 or lz4) with the `-z/--search-zip` flag.

 In other words, use ripgrep if you like speed, filtering by default, fewer bugs, and Unicode support.